 When comparing Flume vs ODE, the Slant community recommends Flume for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Flume is ranked 15th while ODE is ranked 35th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Flume is ranked 14th while ODE is ranked 35th.

 Ranked in these QuestionsQuestion Ranking

 Pro Flume is transactional (no lost when duplicating streams), and can be backuped by Kafka